NHS funding for Microprocessor Knees

 Am I eligible for the funding?

-Prior to funding being released the NHS stipulates that users must meet a specific criteria considering your amputation level, activity level and mobility level.
+Prior to funding being released, the NHS stipulates that users must meet a specific criteria including amputation level, activity level and mobility level.

 Amputation level